Skip to Content

 Prior to joining the Economic Alliance, Jamie had 17 years of experience at Alliant Energy in a variety of roles with progressively increasing responsibility, including serving as manager of areas including supplier diversity, Lean Six Sigma programs, sourcing and supply chain, corporate diversity and inclusion, and fleet administration.
 Her experience with these many roles at Alliant Energy, coupled with her economic development experience, will serve Jamie well in her new role as an LGCA Area Manager.

-Jesse Crank has joined the LGCA team Permitting Specialist.
-Jeese will take over permitting responsibilities for our northern Iowa, Minnesota and Wisconsin service territories, and he will be based at the Dubuque warehouse.
-(See attached contact card for more details.)
+Jesse Crank has joined the LGCA team as Permitting Specialist.
+Jesse will take over permitting responsibilities for our northern Iowa, Minnesota and Wisconsin service territories, and he is based at the Dubuque warehouse.

 Jesse comes to ITC Midwest from Utility Lines Construction Services (ULCS), where for more than seven years he was Regional Forester overseeing vegetation crews.
 Jesse was responsible for inspecting and assessing vegetation on ITC Midwest transmission line rights-of-way for vegetation compliance.
 During his time at ULCS, Jesse worked under the parameters of multiple county, state and federal permits.
 He understands the importance of fostering strong relationships with the government bodies issuing permits, which provided him strong background and tools that ITC Midwest needs to operate successfully.